 When To Use Heat to Treat Your Injured Foot

-A T•Shellz Wrap® temperature treatment works best to increase blood flow circulation for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
+A TShellz Wrap® temperature treatment works best to increase blood flow circulation for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
 Warmer temperatures should be used approximately 3 to 5 days after you first have the injury.
-Heat should not be started for a least 2 weeks after surgery because inflammation levels will be very high as the healing process starts over again.
+Heat should not be started after surgery until your physician approves because inflammation levels will be very high as the healing process starts over again.
 Generally speaking, this could be 6 weeks or later.
 Any use of heat should also be combined with gradual movement to stretch out your foot and increase range of motion.

 If you have a chronic tendinitis and/or bursitis in your metatarsals that keeps getting re-injured, it is advised to use heat before activity to loosen up your tissue (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of the joint, making it more movable / pliable for activity.

 Sometimes we feel pain while doing a certain activity - should you still use heat?
 Using heat in the morning before you start your day or before activity can help to boost the healing process and reduce your risk of re-injury.
 Too much heat (especially when you suffer a set-back with swelling / inflammation) can make your inflammation worse.
 Cold treatments with a Cold Compress or Ice Pack should be used part-way through your day when you suffer from on-going pain and inflammation as a natural pain-reliever.

-Use the T•Shellz Wrap® blood circulation boost device before activity and/or when you notice any stiffness in your foot to 'warm up' your muscles, tendons & ligaments to minimize risk of strain, spasm or re-injury during activities.
+Use the TShellz Wrap® before activity and/or when you notice any stiffness in your foot to 'warm up' your muscles, tendons & ligaments to minimize risk of strain, spasm or re-injury during activities.